Example journey maps

 Each of the following maps has its own characteristics because it always depends on the case, what kind of data/lanes is helpful to include.
 Always remember: there is no right or wrong.

 A research-based journey map including KPIs and numbers.
-Fields allowing for zoom-in and zoom-out are highlighted.
+This map shows how to build hierarchies of journey maps: fields allowing for zoom-in and zoom-out are highlighted.

 In this journey map you can zoom into one of the steps to get from a high-level journey map to a detailed journey map.
 Just click on the link in the second step’s description.